Numbers

 Numbers 11

 Complaining of adversity: while it may be understandable why people complain in adversity the Lord expects us to persevere through adversity rather then turn back (v.
 1, 20).
-Even Moses is infected and complains to the Lord about the burden of leading Israel (v.11-14), asking the Lord to kill him instead (v.15).
+The draw can be so pervasive even Moses is infected and complains to the Lord about the burden of leading Israel (v.11-14), asking the Lord to kill him instead (v.15).

-Strength in adversity: God provides support for Moses by anointing 70 leaders from among the elders of Israel (v.16) to share the load (v.17).
-These elders are empowered with same Spirit God had already placed on Moses (v.17, 24-25), even those who did not respond to Moses' invitation (v.26).
+Strength in adversity - from Above: God provides support for Moses by anointing 70 others from among the elders of Israel (v.16) to share the load of leadership (v.17).
+It's likely this model was followed by the Sanhedrin in Jesus' day.
+These elders are empowered with same Spirit from Yahweh that God had already placed on Moses (v.17, 24-25).
+Interestingly, even those who did not respond to Moses' invitation to gather received God's gracious gift (v.26).

 God's Spirit for all God's people: when Joshua, jealous for Moses' leadership status among the people, asked Moses to stop Eldad and Medad from prophesying among the people (v.27), Moses anticipates God's purpose fulfilled at Pentecost: "would that all God's people were prophets, that the LORD would put His Spirit upon them" (v29).

-Meat for the Multitude: God punishes His ungrateful people with what they demand (v.4).
+Meat for the Multitude: God punishes the ungrateful with what they demand (v.4).
 It seems impossible to supply 600,000 men (v.21) and their families in the wilderness with meat daily for a month (v.20) without slaughtering their own flocks (v.22).
 But God's power is not limited (v.23).
-He sent a wind which carried quail into the camp in abundance and everyone ate (v.31), but the greedy (v.34) God punished with a deadly plague while the meat was still in their mouths (v.33), warning the people to do nothing but trust the Lord in all circumstances.
+He sent a wind which carried quail into the camp in abundance and everyone ate (v.31).
+But the greedy (v.34) God punished with a deadly plague while the meat was still in their mouths (v.33), a warning to the people to do nothing but trust the Lord in all circumstances.

 Num 11:23: The LORD said to Moses, "Is the LORD's power limited?
 Now you shall see whether my word will come true for you or not."
 Num 11:29: Moses said, "Are you jealous for my sake?
 Would that all the LORD's people were prophets, that the LORD would put his Spirit on them!"